1. Application deadline

 For proposals requesting the use of MCC data, you are encouraged to contact the MCC first in order to determine if the data required can be made available for the study in question.
 All requests for MCC data must undergo a separate, internal data request process.

-Here are examples of allowable line items:
+The following are examples of allowable line items:

 - University administrative/overhead research surcharge (maximum of 12.5 per cent)